claceio/docs/content/docs/Container/Overview.md

   --approve github.com/streamlit/streamlit-example /streamlit_app
 ```

 will create an app at `https://localhost:25223/streamlit_app`.
 On the first API call to the app, the image is built from the defined spec and the container is started.
+The `python-gradio` spec does the same for gradio apps.

 ## App Specs Listing